 1) in which there is purulent inflammation

-3) after the operation, if in the course of its implementation the lumen of a hollow organ was opened
+3) after the operation, if during the operation the lumen of a hollow organ was opened

 4) 1 and 2 statements are true

-030. Tactics of a polyclinic doctor in diagnosing a purulent wound complicated by lymphangitis and regional lymphadenitis in a polyclinic:
+030. Tactics of a clinic doctor when diagnosing a purulent wound complicated by lymphangitis and regional lymphadenitis in the clinic:

 4) urgent blood test

-031. Active surgical treatment of purulent wounds consists in its:
+031. Active surgical treatment of purulent wounds consists of:

 1) rational surgical treatment